Neyt/Build-a-strong-electromagnet/README.md

 NOTE: DANGER!
 DO NOT TRY THIS IF YOU DONT KNOW ABOUT ELECTRICITY OR YOU ARE WITH A PROFFESIONAL.
 PEOPLE HAVE DIED DOING THIS.

-* Click in the image to access the video.
+* Click in the image to access the video:

 [![build a strong electromagnet out of microwave parts](https://i.ytimg.com/vi/SBTdade_F-o/2.jpg?time=1502308901618)](https://youtu.be/SBTdade_F-o)